aa4cc/raspi-ballpos/README.md

 - ```/lamp/on```, ```/lamp/off``` - Turn lamp on and off respectively (if available).
 - ```/restart``` - Restart the image detection subsystem.
 - ```/ball_colors``` - UI for live color settings, only works with MultiColorDetector.
 Example of how to properly configure such a detector can be found in `config_multi.json`.
 Use GET option `i=#` (i.e. URL `/ball_colors?i=100`) to get a custom number of frames from which to calculate mean and standard deviation (default 5).
+- ```/triangle``` - Shows the perceived triangle along with its centroid and all ball centers.
+Currently, balls used for triangle are hard-coded as 1, 4, 5.